openframeworks/ofBook/chapters/game_design/chapter.md

 ![](images/controls.png)

-To build the app, let’s start by adding our first knob.
+To build the app, let's start by adding our first knob.
 Right click in the black empty space to the right.
 Choose to make a `rotaryH`.
 Next make two `labelH` objects.
 The first one will be the name of our knob.
 The second one will be for displaying the value of the current variable in our game.
 Place one label above the knob and one below.
 It should look like this:

 ![](images/label1_label2.png)